 Evaluating your paid caregivers must be done on a regular basis to make sure your needs are being addressed.

-Begin the relationship by providing a detailed list of tasks you require the caregiver to complete and other responsibilities.
-Review your list of tasks with your caregiver(s)/agency and create a care plan from that list of tasks.
+Begin the relationship by providing the caregiver with the detailed list of tasks that you require them to complete and other responsibilities.
+Review your list of tasks with your caregiver(s)/agency and create a daily care plan from that list of tasks.
 Have the caregiver(s)/agency agree upon this care plan prior to the first visit.

 You’ll want to review the care plan on a regular basis (maybe once every 20-40 days) to monitor the work that is being done, make adjustments to the care plan, and clear up any misunderstandings.